OMouta/arrow/README.md

 ## Description

 Arrow is a fun, experimental interpreted programming language that uses arrows and special syntax elements to make programming visually intuitive and compact.
-Developed using JavaScript in the Node.js ecosystem, Arrow is intended for programmers who enjoy minimalist and symbolic syntax, allowing for efficient expressions and type-checked assignments.
+Developed using JavaScript in the `Deno 2` ecosystem, Arrow is intended for programmers who enjoy minimalist and symbolic syntax, allowing for efficient expressions and type-checked assignments.
 This language is especially suited for developers interested in learning about language design, parsing, and interpreter construction.

 ## Purpose
 Arrow aims to create an intuitive programming experience focused on simplicity and a unique syntax that is both visually distinct and easy to read.
 With features like variable type-checking, flexible function definitions, and arrow-based operators, Arrow provides an alternative way to experiment with programming fundamentals, control structures, and I/O. It’s designed as a sandbox for learning and expanding language development skills in a modular, extensible way.